Tampi2002/tampi2002.github.io/_notes/notes-qm.md

 their first year.
-However, it has been refined and should be accessible to any student with some background of linear algebra and a basic comprehension of physics (a bit of knowledge about electromagnetism should help to appreciate the full scop of this note).
+However, it has been refined and should be accessible to any student with some background of linear algebra and a basic comprehension of physics (a bit of knowledge about electromagnetism should help to appreciate the full scope of this note).

 The topics tackled are the basics of quantum mechanics, starting from an algebraic point of view and climbing our way up to the hydrogen atom, as well as